 It takes about eight hours without eating for your body to change how it operates.
 Before that, it functions as if you were eating regularly.

 Under normal circumstances, your body breaks down food into glucose.
 The glucose provides energy to the body.

 Once the body hasn’t had access to food for 8 to 12 hours, your glucose storage is depleted.
 Your body will begin to convert glycogen from your liver and muscles into glucose.

 After your glucose and glycogen are depleted, your body will begin to use amino acids to provide energy.
-This process will affect your muscles and can carry your body along for about before metabolism makes a major shift to preserve lean body tissue.
+This process will affect your muscles and can carry your body along for about

 To prevent excessive muscle loss, the body begins to rely on fat stores to create ketones for energy, a process known as ketosis.
 You will experience significant weight loss during this time.
 One of the reasons women are able to sustain starvation longer than men is that their bodies have a higher fat composition.
 Females are also able to hold on to protein and lean muscle tissue better than males during starvation.